 What’s A2P 10DLC, you ask?
 A2P stands for “application to person.”
 And 10DLC stands for “10-digit long code” phone numbers, also known as local numbers.

 As a result of this rule, businesses that want to text clients using local phone numbers need to comply with new requirements, regardless of the platform they use to text.
-Toll-free numbers are not affected by this rule.

 Yep.
 The Campaign Registry, or TCR, will begin clearing text messages between brands and mobile providers.
 TCR will check if the message is registered by a brand before instructing the provider to deliver the message.